cortex-js/compute-engine/src/README.md

 ### Rendering Conventions

-The following recommendations may be followed by clients displaying MathJSON symbols.
+The following recommendations may be followed by clients displaying MathJSON identifiers.
 They do not affect computation or manipulation of expressions following these conventions.

-- Multi-letter variables, that is symbols with more than one character, may be rendered in LaTeX with a `\mathit{}` or `\mathrm{}` command.
+- Multi-letter variables, that is identifiers with more than one character, may be rendered in LaTeX with a `\mathit{}` or `\mathrm{}` command.
-- Symbol names containing a `_` may be split in a suffix (part before the `_`) and a prefix (part after the `_`) and the prefix may be displayed as a subscript of the suffix.
-A symbol fragment is either the entire symbol, or a suffix or a prefix of a symbol.
+- Identifiers containing a `_` may be split in a suffix (part before the `_`) and a prefix (part after the `_`) and the prefix may be displayed as a subscript of the suffix.
+An identifier fragment is either the entire identifier, or a suffix or a prefix of an identifier.
 - The following common names, when they appear as a fragment, may be replaced with a corresponding LaTeX command: `alpha`, `beta`, `gamma`, `Gamma`, `delta`, `Delta`, `epsilon`, `zeta`, `eta`, `theta`, `Theta`, `iota`, `kappa`,